 HIGHLY QUALIFIED DA TRAINERS IN THE UK

-The educational psychologists behind Dynamic Assessment UK have many years' experience within the field.
-Learn more about our qualifications and experience below to see how we can help transform the way you assess and intervene to make a difference to children's learning.
+The educational psychologists at Dynamic Assessment UK have extensive experience in the field.
+Discover more about our qualifications and expertise below to see how we can support you in transforming assessment and intervention approaches, making a real difference to children’s learning.

 LEARN MORE ABOUT OUR TEAM